gayathirigayu2612-cmyk/Fitflex_project/README.md

-This Project is called Fitflex_project
+This Project is called Fitflex_project.